-Once the employer has sent the final version of all the recruitment literature, and the Faculty Adviser's approval letter to the Faculty office, an email list of Faculty Assessors will be provided to them along with further advice on advancing the process.
+Once the employer has sent the final version of all the recruitment literature, and the Faculty Adviser's approval letter to the Faculty office, an email list of Faculty Assessors will be forwarded to them along with further advice on advancing the process.

-A FPH Assessor is required for all consultant and DPH appointment panels and the Faculty Assessor must receive all applications and be involved in shortlisting and interview.
-Any variation to this arrangement must be agreed first with the Faculty Office.
+A FPH Assessor would be required and they must receive all applications and be involved in shortlisting and interview.
+Any variation to this arrangement must be agreed first with the Faculty Office by the employer.